We are Team robolution 18366

 • This was very successful as we had 30 students attending each week

-Teaching about FIRST (Motivate)
+Teaching local code club about FIRST (Motivate)

 Outreach